objectives of trial balance

 Subject to Human Error

-- Since a trial balance is also prepared manually or semi-manually, there can still be human error in either the entry or calculation of the data.
+• Since a trial balance is also prepared manually or semi-manually, there can still be human error in the data entry or calculation.

-- The correctness of the trial balance thus depends on how diligent and skillful the accountant is in handling the entries.
+• The correctness of the trial balance thus depends on how diligent and skilful the accountant is in handling the entries.

 Features of Trial Balance

-Trial balance is one of the features that shows the process of summarizing and verifying the accuracy of financial data.
+Trial balance is one of the features that shows the process of summarising and verifying the accuracy of financial data.
 These make it an indispensable instrument in the accounting procedure.

 Systematic Arrangement of Accounts

-- A trial balance is a systematic listing of all debit and credit balances in the ledger, thus providing an uncluttered and organized view of all account entries.
+• A trial balance is a systematic listing of all debit and credit balances in the ledger, thus providing an uncluttered and organised view of all account entries.

 Double-Entry Principle

-- It relies on the double-entry accounting system whereby each transaction has at least two accounts affected so that the debits always equal the credits.
+• It relies on the double-entry accounting system whereby each transaction has at least two accounts affected, so the debits always equal the credits.

-- This principle is important to ensure that there is an evenness in the accounting of the financial records and that discrepancies don’t occur.
+• This principle is essential to ensure that there is an evenness in accounting the financial records and that discrepancies don’t occur.

 Periodic Review Tool

-- It enables companies to monitor their normally reviewed financial position and rectify the issues in time.
+• It enables companies to monitor their typically reviewed financial position and rectify the issues quickly.

 Preparation of Financial Statements

-- The trial balance is the major paper used in making final financial statements, including the income statement and the balance sheet.
+• The trial balance is the major paper used in making final financial statements, including the income and balance sheets.

-- It therefore centralizes the financial data, thus making it easier to prepare full reports for all stakeholders.
+• It, therefore, centralises the financial data, thus making it easier to prepare complete reports for all stakeholders.

 Objective of Trial Balance FAQs